RobGaughan/Deploying-Active-Directory-in-Azure/README.md

 <h1>Deploying Active Directory in Azure</h1>
 In this lab we will be installing Active Directory

-<h2>Environments and Technologies Used</h2>

-- Virtual Machines
-- Active Directory

 <h2>Operating Systems Used </h2>

 - Windows Server 2022 Datacenter: Azure Edition - x64 Gen2